Monson Railroad: Construction

-Early Common Carrier Operations
+Early common carrier operations

 Four daily round trips were scheduled to meet each of the standard gauge trains.
 The Monson train crew consisted of an engineer, a conductor, and a fireman who doubled as brakeman.
 The train crew shoveled snow by hand for the first winter, and then fabricated a butterfly pilot plow in 1884.
 Two flat cars were converted to box cars during the first year of operations.

 Athens was dropped from the railroad name on 18 February 1885, and the Monson Railroad requested legislative authorization to extend the main line 16 mi south from Monson Junction for connection with the standard gauge Sebasticook and Moosehead Railroad (later the Maine Central Railroad Harmony branch.)
 Legislative approval was granted, but funding was never available for the extension envisioning conversion to standard gauge railroad all the way to Monson.

 The railroad acquired a wedge snowplow in 1888 to improve reliability of winter service.
 One of the flat cars was converted to a snow spreader in 1888 because the plow was unable to throw the snow far enough from the tracks.
 Four more flat cars were converted to box cars in 1891.
 Both locomotives were converted to burn coal about 1900.
 A coal transfer shed was built at Monson Junction, and the woodshed at Monson was henceforth used for storage of coal.

 Portland Slate Company built a new mill on the Monson Main line in 1904, and six new flat cars were built by Laconia Car Company in 1905 to handle loadings from the new shipper.
 The additional traffic encouraged the Bangor and Aroostook Railroad to build a new freight transfer siding at Monson Junction in 1904.